wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 **Attention:**
 - The page must be served in HTTPS to save in a file protected by a password.
-- MS Edge does not allow saving to a password protected file.
+- MS Edge (old versions) does not allow saving to a password protected file.

 The button :floppy_disk: on the **left** of the dialog box allows you to save the access keys in a password protected file.
 This must contain at least 12 characters including at least